 Length: 180 ft. · Launch: 1902 · Price: 15 m euros approx.

 This gaffle-rigged three-mast schooner is surely one of the absolute top stars in every classic sailing competition around the world.
-The ship (over 54 metres long and up to eight metres wide), was extensively restored and modernized in 2010.
+The ship (over 54 metres long and up to eight metres wide), was extensively restored and modernised.
 Under its elegant teak deck are a total of four double cabins for guests as well as the berths for the 11 members of the crew.
 In the course of its changing history the sailing yacht, which was once built by a US banker, was ‘misused’ for the smuggling of weapons, alcohol, and drugs in the Caribbean.

 Length: 151.57 ft. · Launch: 2014 · Price: 31 m euros approx.